-How Do We Foster Innovation in Accounting Firms?
+How Can You Foster Innovation in your Accounting Firm?

 Innovation in accounting firms has been the subject of much interest in the past few years.
 With the advent of technologies such as big data and machine learning, innovation in accounting and finance followed suit, with firms developing infrastructures to adopt new technologies.
 For instance, some banks and accounting firms have been preparing for and implementing robotic process automation.